celso-henrique/celsohenrique.com/README.md

-celsohenrique.com
+celsohenrique.com [deprecated]
 ====================
+This version has been deprecated and now my personal website uses a new version which is in a private repository.

 Source code of my personal blog [celsohenrique.com](https://celsohenrique.com).
 Forked from [Gatsby Minimal Blog](https://github.com/LekoArts/gatsby-starter-minimal-blog) and using [LekoArts Theme](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-minimal-blog).

 # Running locally
 With `node` installed install the dependencies with: